horaciog1/CS479-Reverse-Engineering/Assignment 5/README.md

 # [ransomware1.zip](https://github.com/tolvumadur/Reverse-Engineering-Class/blob/main/Spring23/Samples/binaries/ransomware1.zip)
 ## Report and Decryption process
-The decryption of the files encrypted by ransomware1 works by xoring all the bytes in the file with the char '4'.
-After the XOR operation, this new bytes are written to a new file called secret.txt and the file is finally decrypted.
+The decryption process for files encrypted by ransomware1 involves XORing all the bytes in the encrypted file with the character '4'.
+After performing the XOR operation, the resulting bytes are written to a new file named "secret.txt".
+This file contains the decrypted data.
+The decryption script provided below automates this process.
+To use it, provide the path to the encrypted file as the input and specify the desired output filename.
+The script will then perform the decryption and save the decrypted content to the specified file.

 ### Decryption program

 To make decrypt.py executable, type: